kamilkisiela/apollo-angular/CONTRIBUTING.md

 After this run `yarn build` to generate `apollo-angular-*` packages.

-You can check you setup by running `yarn test`, it should test all packages and don't produce any errors.
+You can check your setup by running `yarn test`, it should test all packages and don't produce any errors.